 Bart is a Partner of Lexington Partners primarily engaged in the origination, evaluation and management of equity co-investments.
 Prior to joining Lexington in 1998, Bart was a director of acquisitions and investments at Reuters America and an analyst in investment banking at Merrill Lynch.
 Bart graduated from Dartmouth College and earned an M.B.A. from the Tuck School of Business at Dartmouth.
 Bart plays squash and is a supporter of CitySquash, where his children volunteer as squash coaches.

-John has been the Head of School at Phillips Academy since 2012.
+John is President of the John D. and Catherine T. MacArthur Foundation, one of the nation’s largest philanthropies with assets of approximately $7 billion.
+Prior to joining the MacArthur Foundation, John served as the Head of School at Phillips Academy Andover for seven years.
 Previously, John served as the Henry N. Ess III Professor of Law and Vice Dean for Library and Information Resources at Harvard Law School, as well as the executive director of Harvard’s Berkman Klein Center for Internet and Society.
 John also worked at Ropes & Gray, where he focused on intellectual property, Internet law, and private equity transactions.
 He also served as a Special Assistant at the U.S.Environmental Protection Agency during the Clinton administration.
 John earned a B.A. from Harvard College, where he was captain of a national championship squash team, and graduate degrees from the University of Cambridge and Harvard Law School.
 John serves as Chair of the Board of Trustees of the Knight Foundation and LRNG, and as a board member of the Data + Society Research Institute, School Year Abroad, and the Berkman Klein Center for Internet and Society at Harvard University.
 An active squash player, John is a longtime supporter of SquashBusters, which is partnered with and holds regular practices at Phillips Academy.

 Jim is a Manhattan Institute Senior Fellow and Director of the Institute’s Center for the American University.
 Previously, Jim was the executive director and trustee of the John M. Olin Foundation.
 Jim is president of the William E. Simon Foundation, chairman of the selection committee for the VERITAS Fund for Higher Education, and a board of visitors member of Pepperdine University’s School of Public Policy.
 Jim is the author of many scholarly works, including Camelot and the Cultural Revolution: How the Assassination of John F. Kennedy Shattered American Liberalism and The Inequality Hoax.